mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 <!-- Diagram source file: https://app.diagrams.net/#G1YEjT1fDGisr1v6jujAEztCXND1eh50gS#%7B%22pageId%22%3A%22D1AxLu6UM391d6UU7Rue%22%7D -->

 Mojaloop and PM4ML are cloud-native applications that are designed to run on top of Kubernetes (K8s).
 Both applications leverage similar capabilities in terms of databases, ingress control, Public Key Infrastructure (PKI) requirements for mTLS, and so on.
-Thus, we reuse the same infrastructure as code and extend it with slight modifications for the 2 scenarios.
+Thus, we reuse the same infrastructure as code and extend it with slight modifications for the two scenarios.
 There is also the ability to run both Mojaloop and PM4ML in the same cluster for development purposes.

 **NOTE:** PM4ML is a tool for Digital Financial Service Provider (DFSP) participants, so the question might arise as to why it could be relevant in the context of Switch deployment.
 PM4ML can be run as part of simulating DFSPs, for testing purposes.